-Section - B (70 Marks)
+Section - B (40 Marks)

-Read the case "ESSAR OIL LTD: STRATEGIC CSR LEADING TO SUSTAINABILITY and answer the following questions.
+Read the case "ESSAR OIL LTD: STRATEGIC CSR LEADING TO SUSTAINABILITY and answer the following questions of section B and C.

 - What are the CSR and sustainability challenges for physical asset based organisations?
 (10 marks) - 2.
 EOL is spending considerable amount to fulfill its long commitment to local community to provide water and fodder.
 What is the argument in favor of keeping on complying with the commitment OR move towards full stage sustainability and what are the pros and cons of both the scenarios?
 (10 marks) - 3.
 What difference you perceive between earlier CSR and present CSR approach of EOL when it is being implemented through Essar Foundation.
 (10 marks)